Nezer-Ekunke/technical-writing/clng3nw11000908lg4dcvci5c.md

 ## **Conclusion**

 Responsive Design is a must in today’s web design and development field.
 Media queries are one of the most important parts of building responsive layouts, and I hope you found this article helpful in understanding how media queries work.
-For more information and better understanding, visit [W3Schools](https://www.w3schools.com/css/css_rwd_intro.asp) for more information on everything you need to know and understand about media query and frontend development.
+For better understanding, visit [W3Schools](https://www.w3schools.com/css/css_rwd_intro.asp) for more information on everything you need to know and understand about media query and frontend development.

 **RECOMMENDED RESOURCES**